GinaJemy/3D_Perception/README.md

-# ros
+# 3D Perception
-This project attempts to use perception to locate and classify objects for a robotic arm to pick and place.
+## This project attempts to use perception to locate and classify objects for a robotic arm to pick and place.
-It is copied from https://github.com/hortovanyi/RoboND-Perception-Project
+## It is copied from https://github.com/hortovanyi/RoboND-Perception-Project

 Before using the perception pipeline you must install
           sklearn and matplotlib